MidoriNoHoshi/JapaneseOCR-to-Anki-Flashcards/README.md

 - Automatically links every unmastered kanji to the Hochanh RTK Guide.

-- Pushes cards directly to Anki when Anki-connect is enabled, otherwise generates .csv decks to manually import into anki.
+- Pushes cards directly to Anki when Anki-connect is enabled, otherwise generates .csv decks to manually import into Anki.

 - Easy file navigation.